api3dao/old-api3-docs/docs/airnode/v0.2/reference/specifications/airnode-abi-specifications.md

 );
 ```

-Note that we did not need to add an external library to our contract, and `abi.encode()` is fairly cheap in terms of gas
+Note that you do not need to add an external library to the contract, and
-usage (compared to alternative encoding methods).
+`abi.encode()` is fairly cheap in terms of gas usage (compared to alternative
+encoding methods).

 ## Example decoding

-If the user knows the schema of the encoded parameters, they can even decode them on-chain.
-For example, if the schema
+If you know the schema of the encoded parameters, then decode them on-chain.
+For
-is `(bytes,string)`:
+example, if the schema is `(bytes,string)`:

 ```solidity
 (